 \subsection{Channel Strategies in MTSAD}

-Regardless the above mentioned learning mechanism, a core issue is to model channel correaltions for better MTSAD.
+A channel refers to a variable in MTSAD, while a channel strategy refers to how these channel correlations are effectively considered during the modeling process.
+CATCH employs a reconstruction-based MTSAD algorithm, using reconstruction error as the anomaly score, making reconstruction quality crucial for anomaly detection accuracy.
+Since the channels in multivariate time series often exhibit complex dependencies, explicitly modeling these correlations enables a more comprehensive capture of global features, thereby improving reconstruction capabilities and anomaly detection performance.
 There are mainly two existing approaches that consider relationships among channels.
-Channel-Independent (CI) based methods such as: PatchTST~\citep{nie2022time} and DLinear~\citep{zeng2023transformers} impose the constraint of using the same model across different channels.
+Channel-Independent (CI) based methods such as: PatchTST~\citep{nietime} and SparseTSF~\citep{lin2024sparsetsf} impose the constraint of using the same model across different channels.
 While it offers robustness, it overlooks potential interactions among channels and can be limited in generalizability and capacity for unseen channels~\citep{han2024capacity}.
 Previous studies have shown that correlation discovery in data is crucial for time series anomaly detection~\citep{song2018deep}.
-Channel-Dependent (CD) based method such as: MSCRED~\citep{zhang2019deep} uses a convolutional-LSTM network with attention and a loss function to reconstruct correlation matrices among channels in multivariate time series input. iTransformer~\citep{liu2023itransformer} embeds time points into variate tokens and applies an attention mechanism to capture multivariate correlations.
+Channel-Dependent (CD) based methods such as: MSCRED~\citep{zhang2019deep} uses a convolutional-LSTM network with attention and a loss function to reconstruct correlation matrices among channels in multivariate time series input.
 MTAD-GAT~\citep{zhao2020multivariate} treats each univariate time series as a feature and uses two parallel graph attention layers to capture dependencies across both temporal and channel dimensions.
 The existing methods could not adequately extract interrelationships, they may be susceptible to noise from irrelevant channels, reducing the model’s robustness.